What's data integration and how is it leveraged?

 Why?
 Well, there are multiple reasons, here's two that come to mind:

 - Failure to identify specific business cases that need to be addressed today and tomorrow.
-Starting by identifying the business challenges you’re looking to solve will help you understand the data needed to solve those problems, which, in turn, will help you find the right tool(s) to help you solve these issues.
+Starting by identifying the business challenges you’re looking to solve will help you understand the data needed to solve those problems, which, in turn, will help you find the right tool(s) to help you resolve these issues.

 However, contrary to what many vendors claim (many list Business Intelligence (BI) in their marketing materials) restaurant companies using these tools for reporting come to realize, over time, that while each system they selected performs its specific task very well, the reports they provide are very limited, often times down to just the data it generates.
 This will leave many of your most pressing questions unanswered.
 To answer complex business questions, you'll need to integrate data from other systems used in your restaurants.